-A number of months ago I was talking to my friend Wain about how important it is keep gong and not to give up.
-After this I think I said that if we do this, the light at the end of the tunnel will appear.
+A number of months ago I was talking to my friend Wain about how important it is to keep going and not to give up.
+After this, I think I said that if we do this, the light at the end of the tunnel will appear.

 He went on to share something that one of his friends had said to him around his topic.
 This friend had told him that it wasn’t that a light at the end of the tunnel would just appear; it was that one would make it appear.